epics-modules/lua/docs/asyn-library.rst

    portName    [string] - The registered asyn port name that contains
                           the parameter you are setting.

    addr        [number] - The asyn address of the parameter.
+Optional,
+                          default value is 0.

    paramName   [string] - The name of the parameter to set.

-   value       [varies] - The value to set the parameter to.
+   value       [varies] - The value to write to the parameter.
 Type should
                           match the type of the parameter you are setting.

 Configuration Parameters